 A five years-old girl says she is done.

 – Good, let us look at your painting from afar, as artists do.
 Please listen to your painting with your heart.
 Can you hear it saying to you if it needs more lines or color marks?
 Anything wants to join in?
 Please listen carefully if it needs anything else or is it done.

 Within one day, they all went through the process, also assisting each other, giving suggestions and learning together.

 I even suggested they change the water independently when they felt it is needed!

 – It can fall and break, but I believe you are responsible enough to do it.

-go to link A Painting Wall: a wall covered in plywood.
+A Painting Wall: a wall covered in plywood.
 Paper of any size can be hung on it using thumbtacks or staples.
 The wall is covered from floor to ceiling.
 A table or cart is placed next to the wall, holding the paints, brushes, rags, sponges, etc. Work is done standing up, allowing the creator to come close or move far away at different points of the work, serving as a one-time mirror of herself as she is creating.
 A painting wall encourages drama and expressiveness through deep and comprehensive processes.
 The large wall enables the creator to work on a number of pieces simultaneously, or several people may work individually as well as together as a group, on the same wall.
 A painting wall is not limited to working with wet materials.
 It serves well as a substrate for sketching, charcoal, pencil and pastels.
 It is a dynamic platform, as opposed to the studio’s other, quieter corners for more introverted work.
 An Individual Work